RyanYuanyang/ERC20Wallet/README.md

         4. miner block reward - 10

 The two tokens are created from a single contract in contracts/ERC20CappedBurnableToken.sol

+## Faucet Info
+2 faucets have been created with respect to the TokenFite and Token2010 tokens with the address above, they are:

+        Faucet for TokenFite (0x9C566B38f25c9BE0b9203Ff52865776289195cD4)
+        1. initial supply (from owner of TokenFite)
+        2. withdrawal amount per request - 10
+        3. locktime per request - 1 minutes

+        Faucet for Token2010 (0x5A7Cf94819C9D5f2ec105052557Cf8490fD28962)
+        1. initial supply (from owner of Token2010)
+        2. withdrawal amount per request - 10
+        3. locktime per request - 1 minutes

+The two faucet are created from a single contract in contracts/Faucet.sol

 ## Compile and Testing
 **NOTE!!!